 Students' choices of classes, once made and filed, are expected to be in effect for the semester.
-If course changes are necessary, students must request the change on the proper form (obtained from the Office of 37 the Registrar, Canvas or the College website).
+If course changes are necessary, students must request the change on the proper form (obtained from the Office of the Registrar, Canvas or the College website).
 The add/drop fee must be paid at the time the form is filed in the business office.
 The College calendar lists the deadlines related to dropping or adding courses.
 No exceptions will be made to these deadlines.
+Students will continue to accrue absences until all fees are paid and the appropriate paperwork has been processed.
 Students who stop attending a course without officially withdrawing are automatically given a failing grade for that course.